DevSilv/ARCHIVED-varts-plain-css/_posts/2018/07/10/2018-07-10-my-versioning-system.md

 layout: post
 title: "the versioning system of my articles"
 date: 2018-07-10
+tags: programming
 ---

-# {{ page.title }}

-## version of this article

-this is version 1.3.1.
+this article describes what is the versioning system that i apply to my articles. all over the article i will use the term "versioning" as in "software versioning".

+_tip: if you are not aware of what software versioning is, you can look at [version control on wikipedia](https://en.wikipedia.org/wiki/Version_control) or [software versioning on wikipedia](https://en.wikipedia.org/wiki/Software_versioning)._

 ## introduction

-_**tip:** in the article i will use the term "versioning" as in "software versioning". if you are not aware of what software versioning is, you can look at [version control on wikipedia](https://en.wikipedia.org/wiki/Version_control) or [software versioning on wikipedia](https://en.wikipedia.org/wiki/Software_versioning)._

 most of the blog posts on the internet (probably) are versioned this or that way.